 - Lampshaded by old Biff in 2015: "There's something very familiar about all this."

-- German philosopher Oswald Spengler claimed in his non-fiction book The Decline of the West that this happens in every major culture: A culture emerges among until then barbarian people, fuses them together to nations.
+- German philosopher Oswald Spengler claimed in his non-fiction book The Decline of the West that this happens in every major culture: A culture emerges among the barbarian peoples, and fuses them together into nations.
 The great myths, art styles and religions develop.
 At the beginning, strong kings rule, but their power soon is weakened by their noble vassals.
 A great movement reforms the religion.
-Meanwhile, in the cities a somewhat-privileged middle class has risen, replacing feudalism economy slowly but steadily by capitalism.
-By cooperating with them, the crown can weaken nobility and the church, forming an absolutist state.
+Meanwhile, in the cities a somewhat-privileged middle class has risen, replacing the feudal economy slowly but steadily by capitalism.
+By cooperating with them, the crown can weaken the nobility and the church, forming an absolutist state.
 Science and capitalism develop further, and an enlightened philosophy spreads, weakening the hold of religion.
 Then, the middle class will decide to get rid of the old system, usually in the form of a revolution-which starts civilization.
-This marks the fall of the culture-wars will get worse and worse (Napoleonic Wars -> American Civil War -> World War One -> World War II), art will become more and more offensive, and capitalism runs rampant (not without provoking counter movements).
+This marks the fall of the culture-wars will get worse and worse (The Napoleonic Wars -> American Civil War -> World War I -> World War II), art will become more and more offensive, and capitalism runs rampant (not without provoking counter movements).
 At the end, one state will conquer/control all other states, and one man will rise to the top of this state-voila, The Empire.

 - Pretty much the entire moral of Anthony Burgess' The Wanting Seed.

-- In A Canticle For Leibowitz, the readers know the world had had a great nuclear sometime in the past (our present).
+- In A Canticle for Leibowitz, the readers know the world had had a great nuclear war sometime in the past (our present).
 Then there's The Simplification, which is another world-wide war, and a third war (nuclear again) in the third part.
-The book ends with what's left of humanity moving on to a new planet, to probably keep the cycle of stupidity going.
+The book ends with what's left of humanity moving on to a new planet, probably to keep the cycle of stupidity going.

-- Indeed, cherished by the Mallorean.
+- Cherished by The Malloreon.
 Due to a mistake in the fabric of the universe, events recur with minor changes throughout history.
 By the end of the series, the heroes are actively noticing the recursion and using it to their advantage.
 The ultimate goal of the series is to fix this, so that time can finally move ahead.

 - In The Wave, a High School history teacher is trying to show his class just how easily the Nazis came to power, only to be met with disbelief by students who think that "it can't happen here."
 So he shows them otherwise by starting a fascist movement in the class.